Jersey companies can be dissolved either through:

-Examples of situations that give rise to an application under Article 213 are as follows:-
+Examples of situations that give rise to an application for reinstatement of companies under Article 213 are as follows:-

 Pursuant to Article 213 of the Companies Law, the Royal Court may declare the dissolution void and order that the company be reinstated.